Lava From Kilauea Boils Away Freshwater Lake In Hawaii

 The Green Lake was gone in hours.

-Lava from the Kilauea volcano spilled across highways and into Hawaii's Green Lake — a major source of fresh water on Hawaii's Big Island — and evaporated all the water, according to the U.S. Geological Survey.
+Lava from Kilauea volcano spilled across highways and into Hawaii's Green Lake — a major source of freshwater on Hawaii's Big Island — and evaporated all the water, according to the U.S. Geological Survey.

-The flow created a huge plume of steam as it hit the lake Saturday on its way toward the ocean, according to Hawaii County's Civil Defense agency.
+The flow created a huge plume of steam as it hit the lake Saturday on its way toward the ocean, according to Hawaii County Civil Defense agency.

 "The lava is quite hot, so it boiled away the water," Sally Sennert, a USGS volcanologist embedded at the Smithsonian's Global Volcanism Program, tells NPR.